Jxiang2/backend-docs/concurrency/README.md

 ![IMG_0873](https://github.com/Jxiang2/tech-docs/assets/46456200/f0ea58cb-4b5b-4a0a-980d-93d0407dedfc)

 ### Thread Termination
+1. If a program has 1 thread running, it won't terminate.
-1. Daemon thread will continue to run in the background after the main thread terminates
+2. Daemon threads allow program finishes once the main thread terminates, worker threads will contine to run in background.
-2. interruptions must be HANDLED to stop a worker thread, unless the worker thread is daemon
+3. interruptions must be HANDLED to stop a worker thread, unless the worker thread is daemon.

 3. ### Thread Coordination
 ![IMG_0923](https://github.com/Jxiang2/tech-docs/assets/46456200/7a0a2b94-4e12-4878-893a-15c3648773f0)